pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 ### Dialogs and modals

 Another UI component provided by the framework is a dialog.
 The dialog system in CKEditor 5 is brought by the {@link module:ui/dialog/dialog~Dialog `Dialog` plugin} that offers API for displaying [views](#views) in dialogs.
-In a sense, this plugin corresponds to another that manages views in balloons (popovers) across the UI ({@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon` plugin}).
+In a sense, this plugin corresponds to another one that manages views in balloons (popovers) across the UI ({@link module:ui/panel/balloon/contextualballoon~ContextualBalloon `ContextualBalloon` plugin}).

 Dialog is a popup window that does not close when the user clicks outside of it.
 It allows for interacting with the editor and its content while being open (unless it is a modal, which blocks the interaction with the rest of the page until it is closed).
 When configured to display a [header](#header), a dialog is also {@link module:ui/bindings/draggableviewmixin~DraggableViewMixin draggable} using mouse or touch.
 Only one dialog can be open at a time - opening another one closes the previously visible one.